-Glenn first began touring solo in 2003, opening for Jack Rose in the U.S., Canada, Europe and the UK.
-Jones guests on several of Jack's albums, including his last, Luck in the Valley.
-The Things That We Used to Do, a DVD featuring hour-long solo sets from each artist, and a pair of duets, was issued in April 2010 (Strange Attractors).
+After dissolving his band Cul de Sac (which ran for just under 20 years and yielded nine albums, including collaborations with John Fahey and Damo Suzuki), Glenn began touring solo in 2003, often with guitar master Jack Rose.
+(Jones guests on several of Jack's albums, including his last, Luck in the Valley.
+The Things That We Used to Do, a DVD featuring hour-long solo sets from each artist, and a pair of duets, was issued in 2010.)

 ...an incredibly adept fingerstyle guitarist whose technique always remains in service of the song...
 His vigorous leaps are daring but never reckless, and nearly always sublime.

 ...establishes the guitar aficionado as nearly being in a world of his own as far as technical prowess and emotional resonance goes... a wonderful and mesmerizing album of masterful guitar work from one of contemporary music's finest... a graceful, nuanced, tranquil affair...